In this article, you will learn how does a turbocharger works? And their advantages, disadvantages, and different types of turbochargers.

-The variable twin-scroll turbo is a combination of twin-scroll turbo and variable geometry turbo.
+The variable twin-scroll turbo combines twin-scroll turbo and variable geometry turbo.
 This turbo allows good high-end performance in any vehicle.
 This design provides exhaust airflow to be directed into only a single scroll.

 In addition, it also provides the amount of the valve to open to allow gases to split in both scrolls if needed.
-The VTS turbocharger design gives a cheaper and more robust option to the VGT turbo, meaning that it is a good option for petrol engine applications.
+The VTS turbocharger design gives a cheaper and more robust option to the VGT turbo, which is a good option for petrol engine applications.